The Winnipeg Jets, both 1.0 and current versions, have made plenty of trades. Some were downright steals, while others were total flops.

 While the Jets tried to re-sign Stastny after falling to the Vegas Golden Knights in six games, he ultimately inked a three-year, $19.5 million deal with that very team.

-The Blues later flipped the Jets’ first-rounder — which ended up being 29th overall — along with a third-rounder to the Toronto Maple Leafs.
+The Blues, meanwhile flipped the Jets’ first-rounder — which ended up being the 29th overall puck — along with a third-rounder to the Toronto Maple Leafs.
 The Leafs selected defenseman Rasmus Sandin with that pick.

-In exchange, the Blues got the 25th overall pick and selected left-winger Dominik Bokk.
-Foley, meanwhile, suffered a concussion in a 2018 rookie tournament and has not played since.
-He failed his physical with the team last September.
+In exchange, the Blues got the 25th overall pick and selected left-winger Dominik Bokk, who never played an NHL game and is currently in the DEL.
+Foley, meanwhile, suffered a concussion in a 2018 rookie tournament and his career never continued thereafter.

 Trades the Jets Lost